-The tents on the mobile camp are spacious tents with mosquito netted doors and windows.
-Each tent is provided with cot beds, white clean cotton linen, towels and a solar light.
-There is one bush short drop toilet and bucket shower per tent/two people.
+Tents on the mobile camp are spacious, with mosquito netted doors and windows.
+Each tent is provided with cot beds, cotton bedding, towels and a solar light.
+There is one bush toilet and bucket shower per tent/two people.

 |Holiday||Experience LevelExp Lvl||Arrive - DepartArr - Dep||Price||Itinerary||Availability|

-INCLUDES Accommodation; meals; most drinks; guides and riding; day room on last day; National Park fees; Wildlife Department fees; Wildlife Management Area fees; Village fees; Flying Doctor insurance; return transfers from Kilimanjaro/Arusha airport (on set days).
+INCLUDES Accommodation; meals; most drinks; guides and riding; National Park fees; Wildlife Department fees; Wildlife Management Area fees; Village fees; Flying Doctor insurance; return transfers from Kilimanjaro/Arusha airport (on arrival and departure days).

-SINGLE SUPPLEMENT There is no single supplement for solo travellers.
-If you are travelling with a friend (even on separate bookings) and wish to have a single tent then a supplement is payable of £309.11.
+SINGLE SUPPLEMENT There is no single supplement if you are willing to share.
+If you wish to guarantee a single room and tent there is a supplement of $560.00.

 PAYABLE LOCALLY Gratuities; imported wines and spirits.

-TRANSFERS Included by road from/to Kilimanjaro/Arusha airport on the first and last days of the ride.
-The return light aircraft transfer from Arusha to Ndutu is £386.39 per person, and we will arrange this transfer for you.
+TRANSFERS from/to Kilimanjaro or Arusha airport on the first and last days of the ride are included.
+In addition to the safari cost the return light aircraft transfer from Arusha to Ndutu costs $625.00 per person.

 Situated in northern Tanzania, the Serengeti ecosystem spans approximately 12,000 square miles across the border between Kenya and Tanzania.